Mayur-Palavalli/Mayur_Portfolio/index.md

 }
 ```

-The serial values had to be stable and close to 0 when the IMU was flat.
-Once this happened, the next step was to create a 3D object that follows the movements of the MPU using Processing IDE.
+The serial values had to be stable and close to zero when the IMU was flat.
+Once this happened, the next step was to create a 3D object  using Processing IDE that tracks the orientation of the MPU.
 This is the Processing code:

 ```java
 import processing.serial.*;